Warren Lee Vietzke

 Warren is survived by two sons and daughters-in-law, Lynn and Rose Vietzke of Bath, Michigan, and Les and Mary Vietzke of Ada, Michigan; two daughters and sons-in-law, Laurel and Craig Cheyne of The Woodlands, Texas, and Leanne and Peter Vigliano of Montclair, Virginia; two brothers and sisters-in-law, Dwight and Marguerite Vietzke of Lexington, South Carolina, and Mark and Audrey Vietzke of Sun City Center, Florida; eleven grandchildren and six great-grandchildren, whom he adored; and many beloved friends.

-A memorial service has been planned and will be announced at a later time.
 Donations can be made in Warren’s name to Great Lakes Hospice Foundation at 900 Cooper Street in Jackson, Michigan; Okemos Community Church at P.O.
 Box 680, Okemos, MI 48805; or any charity.

 The family is grateful for the loving care provided by The Marquette, Great Lakes Caring Hospice and BrightStar Care.